IP Address Takeover

 - Virtual IP address is deleted from the NIC configuration on the server that is running in backup mode.

-The HA Configuration with One NIC figure shows an IP Address Takeover configuration on the Linux or Solaris platform using one NIC.
+The HA Configuration with One NIC figure shows an IP Address Takeover configuration using one NIC.

 There are two SIP Server hosts on the same subnet, each of them has two logical IP interfaces set up on the NIC connected to the subnet.
 Each host has a unique IP address that is configured on the main logical IP interface.
 The second IP interface (a sub-interface) is configured with the IP address that is shared by the hosts and called the Virtual IP address.
 The second IP interface is enabled only on one host at a time.